PlasmaControl/DESC/docs/performance-tips.rst

 Caching the Compiled (Jitted) Code
 ----------------------------------
 Although the compiled code is fast, it still takes time to compile.
 If you are running the same optimization, or some similar optimization, multiple times, you can save time by caching the compiled code.
 This automatically happens for a single session (for example, until you restart your kernel in Jupyter Notebook) but once you start using another session, the code will need to be recompiled.
 Fortunately, there is a way to bypass this.
-First create a cache directory, and put the following code at the beginning of your script:
+First create a cache directory (i.e. ``jax-caches``), and put the following code at the beginning of your script:

 .. code-block:: python
     import jax